Natpol50/AT-bot/README.md

-# Bot is not finished, please come back later.
+# Bot readme is not finished, please come back later.

+Furthermore, currently the installer doesn't work, i'll fix that asap